 Prior to these reforms, a vehicle could only qualify if it was manufactured before 1989.
-Naturally, setting a fixed date like this doesn't make a lot of sense because the number of eligible cars just keeps shrinking each year.
-The reforms will replace the "manufactured before 1989" requirement with a “must be at least 25 years old" requirement.
+Naturally, setting a fixed date like this doesn't make a lot of sense because the number of eligible cars keeps shrinking each year.
+The reforms will replace the "manufactured before 1989" requirement with a rolling "must be at least 25 years old" requirement.

-Regulation and costs for businesses
+Regulations and costs for businesses

 Current regulation includes a $12,000 special duty on imported used vehicles.
 This is rarely applied but still represents a significant hurdle for importing used cars.
-This duty means it costs more to administer than it makes back, with a lot of those costs borne by automotive businesses.
+The cost of administering this duty is higher than the return, with a lot of the costs borne by automotive businesses.

-The removal of this outdated rule is just one of the changes businesses should expect to encounter.
-Appropriately registered automotive workshops and dealerships can expect reduced red tape, more options and more streamlined approval and registration processes.
+The removal of this outdated rule is one of the changes that businesses should expect to encounter.
+Appropriately registered automotive workshops and dealerships can expect reduced red tape, additional options and more streamlined approval and registration processes.

 There are other benefits too:

 - Registering as a RAW will be simplified.
 Workshops will now only need to establish certain workshop particulars and achieve ISO 9000 quality management systems certification.

 - Sample vehicle testing and modification requirements will be reduced, including removal of the current requirements that serviceable catalytic converters and tyres be replaced, and reduction of emissions testing requirements for sample vehicles that are from countries with similar emissions standards as Australia.

 - The limits on the number of vehicles that can be processed by each workshop will be removed.